wearenolte/lean-theme/docs/BLOCKS.md

 ```

 ## Hooks
-A following filters are also provided to modify the rendering of the block.
+The following filters are also provided to modify the rendering of the block.
 These should be used for modifications which cannot be known at the time of registering the block, eg something based on its order on the page.
 All hooks pass the following arguments:
 - **$block**: The block object.
 - **$content**: The content of the block (empty).
 - **$is_preview**: Whether it's being rendered in preview mode or on the front-end.